Steve Hilgenberg

-Steve Hilgenberg (November 26, 1944 – March 27, 2011) was a Democratic member of the Wisconsin State Assembly, representing the 51st Assembly District 2007–2011.
+Steve Hilgenberg (November 26, 1944 – March 27, 2011) was an American politician.
+He was a Democratic member of the Wisconsin State Assembly, representing the 51st Assembly District 2007–2011.
 He was a member of the Committees on Insurance, Rural Economic Development, and Small Business.

 Hilgenberg attended the University of Wisconsin and Madison Area Technical College.
-He served in the United States Army from 1966 to 1969 during the Vietnam era.
+He served in the United States Army from 1966 to 1969 during the Vietnam War.
 He was the former owner and operator of a commercial printing business and a former member of the Dodgeville School Board.

 In 2010, Hilgenberg announced he would not seek re-election due to health concerns.

 He died of prostate cancer on March 27, 2011.